rodrigoalvesvieira/SoundKeylogger/README.md

 An experimental project to demonstrate how a user keyboard input may be sniffed through the pattern analysis of the sounds emitted by the keystrokes.

-This field of study is called [Acoustic cryptanalysis] and is a type of side channel attack towards electronic devices.
+This field of study is called [Acoustic cryptanalysis], (also known as [Acoustic Keyboard Eavesdropping]) and is a type of side channel attack towards electronic devices.

 This project was created as an assignment for the [IF754 - Musical Computing] class of 2016.1 at [CIn/UFPE].